We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Whether you want a dedicated travel money card, a credit card, debit card or even foreign cash, Qantas has partnered with a range of providers to give you access to money when you go overseas.
+Whether you want a dedicated travel money card, a credit card or debit card , Qantas has partnered with a range of providers to give you access to money when you go overseas.

 Here, we take a look at the features and benefits of these options, how to earn Qantas frequent flyer points with them and what you need to know before you decide to get travel money through the Qantas network.